-On another site, a prominent shooting coach admonished other coaches for failing to teach the perfect shooting technique.
-Is there a single perfect shooting technique?
+A prominent shooting coach admonished other coaches for failing to teach the perfect shooting technique.
+Is there a single, perfect shooting technique?
 Does Ray Allen shoot like Kevin Durant, Dirk Nowitski, Steve Nash, Ryan Anderson, or Stephen Curry?

 Coaches tend to have a perfect technique in their minds, and deviation is viewed as incorrect.
 As demonstrated above, there are different ways to shoot.
 There are many similarities between these expert shooters, but none shoots exactly like the others.
 In a study by Professor Wolfgang Schoellhorn of Mainz University, two expert shot putters did not throw the shot exactly the same through a year of practice.
 Not once was the throw duplicated exactly.
 The implication is that even within one performer, there is not one technique – each throw differs slightly due to many influences: fatigue, pressure, wind, improvements, etc.